Code-Institute-Submissions/oakerele-web-My-first-milestone-project/README.md

 ## Media

-All icons are from Bootstrap website including the styling while the font styling is from Font Awesome website.<br> The Logo was formed and designed by me through Placeit.org using the fake name formed for the gym.<br>
+All icons are from the Bootstrap website including the styling while the font styling is from Font Awesome website.<br> The Logo was formed and designed by me through Placeit.org using the fake name formed for the gym.<br>
 Pictures used in the gallery page and the home page were copied from existing websites of gyms on the internet<br>